 Expanding SFMOMA and tripling its endowment will accommodate the tremendous growth of the museum's audiences, educational programs, and collections that has occurred since our current building opened in 1995, and will allow us to better serve more visitors in the 21st century.
 The expansion will provide approximately 78,000 square feet of additional indoor gallery and public space, as well as approximately 70,000 square feet of public and support space, including larger and more advanced conservation facilities.
 SFMOMA's current 225,000-square-foot building consists of 59,500 square feet of galleries including the 14,700-square foot Rooftop Garden, added in 2010.

-Construction will happen in phases and is targeted to begin in summer of 2013, following final design approval; the project is slated for completion in early 2016.
-Information about building construction will be made available on the museum's public website as confirmed.
+Construction began in summer 2013 and will happen in phases; the project is slated for completion in early 2016.
+Information about building construction will be made available on the museum's website as it is confirmed.

 The museum is working with space on Howard Street between Third and New Montgomery extending north to Natoma Street, including 670 Howard (formerly owned by Heald College), which SFMOMA purchased in 2007.
 The design includes additions that will connect to the rear of the museum spanning from Minna Street to Howard Street, creating galleries that will merge seamlessly with the existing museum.

 To complete the construction that is part of the museum's transformation, it will be necessary to move SFMOMA's exhibitions and programs completely off site for a period of time.
-After June 2, 2013, the museum’s current building will be temporarily closed to the public until it reopens in early 2016.
+The museum's last day in its existing building was June 2, 2013, and the building will be temporarily closed to the public until the expanded museum opens in early 2016.
 However, nothing will stop us from presenting great art.
 We are developing a dynamic slate of collaborative and traveling museum exhibitions, site-specific installations, outdoor commissions, and neighborhood festivals that will unfold throughout the Bay Area and beyond during construction.

 At partner venues, SFMOMA will co-present major thematic exhibitions — one approximately each season — drawn either entirely or in part from SFMOMA's collection.
 Projects will involve both iconic and lesser-seen works from all areas of the museum's holdings and provide new contexts for viewing and understanding those artworks.
 Projects are still in development, but highlights include an exhibition at the Contemporary Jewish Museum considering connections between art and spirituality; a presentation at the Yerba Buena Center for the Arts that takes SFMOMA's growing collection of South African photography as a starting point; and an exhibition at the Asian Art Museum that taps the collections of both SFMOMA and the Asian to spark intriguing dialogues about beauty in Asian and Western art.